Are you new to credit cards? Do you want to understand how credit cards impact your credit history and how to maximize your credit scores?

 Now that we’ve discussed how your credit history is measured, let’s move on to some ways can monitor your credit.

-How’s your credit now?
+Getting Started: How’s your credit history?

 If you don’t know how to check your credit reports, that’s a good place to start.
 Errors on credit reports happen, so you’ll want to check all your reports at least once per year to correct any inaccurate information.